infrasonar/docs/docs/collectors/probes/appliance/index.md

 !!! note "docker-compose.yml details"
     Detailed documentation about the docker-compose.yml file in use by InfraSonar can be found [here](docker_compose.md)

-When the Docker environment is up and running, you should see the agentcore as a host in your environment.
+When the Docker environment is up and running, you should see the Agentcore appear in the UI in the [Agentcores section](../../../application/agentcores.md)

 [Contact InfraSonar support](../../../introduction/support.md)    if you require any assistance.

 ## Monitor the appliance